StevieDeloof/PortfolioWebAdvanced/README.md

   I made this project using Vite.
 I made the folder structure coherent and logical, and differentiated the style and javascript files from the HTML

-This site can be buildt using this npm command (works on both Windows and Linux):
+This site can be buildt using this npm command (works on both Windows and Linux): the install and build can also be used via install.bat or install.sh on windows and Linux respectively (Mac uses the .sh file).
+Run preview needs to be used in the terminal itself

+npm install
 npm run build
 npm run preview